IBM/fms-dgt/docs/examples/generate_data.md

         )
 ```

-With the task file defined, we can now work on the code that will be used to actually execute data generation.
-Create a `fms_dgt/research/databuilders/geography_qa/generate.py` file with the following code
+This sets up the basic scaffolding for your databuilder.
+You can now proceed to implement the actual generation logic in a separate builder file.

+### Implement the Data Generation Logic

+Now that we've defined our task and data classes, it's time to implement the actual data generation logic.
+This is where we use a language model to synthesize new question-answer pairs based on seed examples.

+Create a new file at: `fms_dgt/public/databuilders/test/geography_qa/generate.py` and add the following code to define your custom generation databuilder:

 ```{.python title="fms_dgt/public/databuilders/test/geography_qa/generate.py"}
 # Standard